 This course introduces graduate students to general teaching pedagogy, course planning resources, as well as classroom and course management.
 It exposes students to teaching and learning theories as they develop skills in the higher education classroom.
-Students in this course will be assigned a teaching assistantship position simultaneous with this course.
 The cohort will reflect together on their weekly experiences in varied classrooms.
 The course will also introduce professional documents and strategies for teaching job applications and interviews.